miproductions/iot-arduino/README.md

 Quickstart flow
 =======================
-1. Modify the clientId, in the sketch code, by providing the values in the following format "d:quickstart:iotsample-arduino:aabbccde02", by replacing "aabbccde02" with the MAC Address
+1. Modify the clientId, in the sketch code, by providing the values in the following format "d:quickstart:iotsample-arduino:aabbccde02", by replacing "aabbccde02" with the MAC Address of the device
 2. Open the quickstart dashboard (http://quickstart.internetofthings.ibmcloud.com/#/)
 3. Provide the MAC Address (in case of the example, its aabbccde02) in the textbox "Ready to View data?"